Galley: Modern Query Optimization for Sparse Tensor Programs: Physical Optimizer

 \subsection{Intermediate Formats}

-Once the loop order has been determined, we select the optimal format for each query's output.
-Because we operate within the fibertree abstraction, this means that we select a format for each index of the output (e.g. dense vector, hash table, etc.).
-There are two factors which affect this decision: (1) the kind of writes being performed (sequential vs random) (2) the sparsity of the resulting tensor.
-The former is important because many formats (e.g. sorted list formats) only allow for sequential construction.
-This means that they can only be applied if the indices of the output form a prefix of the loop order.
-The latter factor balances the fact that denser formats tend to be more efficient due to their memory locality and simplicity while sparser formats are asymptotically better when dealing with significantly sparse outputs.
+Once the loop order has been determined, the physical optimizer selects the optimal format for each query's output.
+First, Galley sets the order of the indices to be concordant with either the loop order of the kernel where it will be consumed or the order requested by the user.
+Then, it selects a format for each index (e.g., dense vector, hash table, etc.).
+Two factors affect this decision: (1) the kind of writes being performed (sequential vs random) and (2) the sparsity of the tensor at this index.
+The former is important because many formats (e.g., sorted list formats) only allow sequential construction.
+These formats can only be used if the output indices form a prefix of the loop order.

+When considering sparsity, Galley balances the fact that dense formats have better baseline efficiency, while sparse formats are asymptotically more efficient for highly sparse outputs.
 To describe this trade-off, we hand selected sparsity cutoffs between fully sparse, bytemap, and fully dense formats.
-To determine a particular output index's format, we first determine the sparsity at this index level and use our cutoffs to determine which category of formats to consider.
-Then, we check whether we are performing sequential or random writes and select the most efficient format that supports our write pattern.
+To determine a particular output index's format, the physical optimizer first determines the sparsity at this index level and uses our cutoffs to determine which category of formats to consider.
+Then, it checks whether sequential or random writes are being performed and selects the most efficient format that supports the write pattern.